r4b3rt/proposal/design/74299-runtime-freegc.md

 // be used past that moment.
 In other words, ptr must be the
 // last and only pointer to its referent.
 //
-// The intended caller is the compiler.
+// The intended callers are the runtime and compiler-generated calls.
 //
 // ptr must point to a heap object or into the current g's stack,
 // in which case freegc is a no-op.
 In particular, ptr must not point